 Hypothyroidism medication may interact with calcium, iron and some medications.
 Since a number of interactions are possible, you must consult your pharmacist before taking other medications or using natural health products.

-You should generally take this medication on an empty stomach or with food.
-Since some foods can decrease absorption of the drug, you must always take the drug the same way so that your dose can be adjusted accordingly.
+Since some foods can decrease the absorption of the drug, you must always take the drug the same way, whether it’s with food or on an empty stomach.
+By taking it the same way every day, your medication dose will be adjusted and stabilize over time.
 If you stop your treatment, the level of thyroid hormones in your blood will decrease and your hypothyroidism symptoms will come back.

 Although thyroid gland problems can cause many unpleasant symptoms, they can be treated.
 With the right care and correct medication doses, your doctor can generally normalize your body functions and minimize any uncomfortable symptoms.
 Talk to your pharmacist, who is there to answer your questions.